cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 # Overview

-Once a [Deployment is created](getting-started-create-deployment.html), a process is required to perform the actual application's manifestation in your chosen environment.
+Once a [Deployment is created](getting-started-create-deployment.html), we must execute a process that will perform the application's actual manifestation in your chosen environment.
-This process is called a Workflow.
+This process is called a [Workflow]({{page.terminology_link}}#workflow).

 A [Workflow]({{page.terminology_link}}#workflow) is Python code which describes the flow of performing different actions on your deployment.

 The first workflow a user will stumble upon is called the [Install Workflow]({{page.workflows_link}}#install) and is the default workflow provided by Cloudify for deploying your application.

-A user can create workflows for different types of action such as deploying code, changing infrastructure state and even for overriding the default Install Workflow.
+A user can create workflows for different types of actions such as deploying code, changing infrastructure state and even for overriding the default Install Workflow.

 ## Executing a Workflow via the CLI